Discretionary Learner Support and Childcare Fund

 Who can apply?

 There is no automatic entitlement.
-Applications are based on your total annual gross household income and eligibility criteria listed in the DLSF policy (see useful links).
+Applications for 2020-21 courses are based on your total annual gross household income and eligibility criteria listed in the DLSF policy 2020-21 (see useful links).
 Learners can apply if:

 - enrolled on an Adult Skills Budget (ASB) funded course at Thurrock Adult Community College

 - are aged 19 or over

 - have been resident in the UK for at least 3 years (or EU/EEA if you have settled or pre-settled status or meet any of the exemption rules in the ESFA residency criteria)